particle-iot/docs/src/content/getting-started/logic-ledger/application-templates/integration-monitor.md

 ### PagerDuty

-This is also simple to set up a PagerDuty is free for up to 5 users.
+You can create a free PagerDuty account with up to 5 users.

 You’ll need to create a new Service in PagerDuty.
 Then, ou need to get the Integration Key from your PagerDuty Service, and paste it into the field called Routing Key in a Particle Integration.

-1. Create a new Particle Integration
+1. Create a new Particle Integration at the organization level
 2. Select PagerDuty
 3. Select the same products you entered into the configuration json
-4. Set event name to match the value in your configuration json
+4. Set event name to `triggerPagerduty`, or a custom value that matches your configuration json
 5. Set a Routing Key (also know as an Integration Key)
 6. Use this JSON template